gmpalter/cl-forth/README.md

 CL-Forth compiles with LispWorks but crashes running the Forth test suite.

+## Supported Operating Systems

+CL-Forth is supported on macOS, Linux, and Windows 10.

+On macOS, it has been verified to run on macOS Ventura or later.

+On Linux, it has been verified to run on distributions with 5.10.162 kernels or later.

+On Windows, it has been verified to run on Windows 10 or later.

 ## License

 CL-Forth is made available under the terms of the [MIT License](LICENSE).